*All Photos were taken from 2018-2019 pre-pandemic.

-Concerts in the Park are happening again in person, Monday nights this summer with social distancing guidelines.
+Concerts in the Park are happening again in person, Monday nights this summer.
 Concerts in the Park is a free event and a Huntsville tradition, hosted by Arts Huntsville and Huntsville Parks & Recreation, bringing live, local music to the park every Monday night for 10 weeks.

 Know Before you Go: Concerts in the Park

 Whether you’re a local looking to expand your entertainment horizons, a family on vacation, or here on a business trip, Concerts in the Park provides a laid-back way to enjoy a warm summer evening in the heart of Huntsville.

 Here are a few things you need to know to plan your visit to Concerts in the Park:

 It's a Showcase of Huntsville's Local Music Scene

 Concerts in the Park features 19 different bands over 10 weeks throughout the summer.
 The series showcases local music talent in a mix of genres from rock, folk and country to Latin, dance, R&B, top 40 hits and music from the 60s, 70s and 80s.
 Arts Huntsville and the Parks and Recreation Department post updates every week on Arts Huntsville’s Facebook page @artshuntsville.

 The Concerts in the Park lineup is as follows:

 June 7th – The Unique Live Band and JUICE

 June 14th - Victoria Jones / Jordan Moore and JED Eye